 - shredded lettuce, diced tomatoes, diced avocado, sliced olives, sour cream, salsa

 - Heat a large skillet over medium heat.
 Once heated, add ground beef and cook thoroughly, breaking into small pieces with a spoon.
-When cooked fully, remove from skillet and on a plate lined with a paper towel.
+When cooked fully, remove from skillet and place on a plate lined with a paper towel.
 With another paper towel, wipe out most of the oil, leaving just a small amount.

 - Meanwhile, preheat oven to 375 °F.

 - Reduce heat in skillet to medium low.
-Add the cook beef back to the skillet.
+Add the cooked beef back to the skillet.
 Then, add the crushed tomatoes, kidney beans, corn, tomato paste, oregano, chili powder, garlic powder, onion powder, and salt.
 Stir to combine and let simmer for 5 minutes.
 Turn off the burner after simmering.

 - Prep a 9 x 13 baking pan by spraying with nonstick cooking spray.
 Then spoon a small amount of the beef mixture to thinly coat the bottom of the pan.